Skip to main content Skip to secondary navigation

 Manufacturing Standards

-A majority of Americans believed that manufacturing more fuel-efficient cars should be required by government or should be encouraged with tax breaks.
-In 2006, 84% held this belief, and that percentage was 71% in 2020 (see the figure below).
+A majority of Americans believed that manufacturing more fuel-efficient cars should be required by the government or should be encouraged with tax breaks.
+In 2006, 84% of Americans held this belief, and that percent was 62% in 2024.

 Read the question wording.